mishalalex/mishalalex/README.md

 - 👋 Hi, I’m @mishalalex.
-I work as staff QA engineer at Propine Technologies.
+I work as staff QA engineer at Fortris Technologies - https://fortris.com/.
 - 👀 I’ve been invovled in creating practical working applications using Blockchain Technology, Cryptocurrency, DeFi, & Dapps
 - 🌱 I’m expaning my knowledge in Backend Engineering using NodeJs
 - 📫 How to reach me: